Gumichan01/lunatix/README.md

  - LX_Mixer : a mix library using SDL_Mixer
  - LX_Physics : a physics engine

- At the moment, the engine only works on windows.
-The Linux support will be done soon.
+ The engine works on Windows and Linux system.

  You can find the library reference [here](http://gumichan01.olympe.in/reference/lunatix-engine/)